-The auction element of an M&A process and the ESOP fair market valuation can each be enhanced when conducted in a parallel exercise.
-The ESOP valuation considers bona fide offers from capable buyers, which an M&A auction inherently produces.
+The auction element of a sell-side process and the ESOP fair market valuation can each be enhanced when conducted in a parallel exercise.
+The ESOP valuation considers bona fide offers from capable buyers, which a sell-side auction inherently produces.
 This ensures the ESOP valuation closely tracks strategic buyer offers.
 The preferential tax treatment for the ESOP scenario challenges the strategic buyers to increase their offers to match the higher ESOP after-tax proceeds.
-Therefore, the ESOP is actually part of the M&A auction.
+Therefore, the ESOP is actually part of the sell-side auction.

-We believe an owner needs to fully understand all their liquidity options, and the Dual Track engagement eliminates the chance of an uninformed decision.
-Please contact us to learn more about our unique services.
+We believe an owner needs to fully understand all of their liquidity options, and the Dual Track engagement eliminates the chance of an uninformed decision.

 Visit our Exit Planning Library to find additional resources to help guide you through the exit planning process.